What Age Division Should My Kid Play In at Muslim Youths FC?

 Most parents land on our registration page and ask the same first question.
 Which division does my kid play in?
 This post is the long answer.
 By the end you will know which division fits your child, what actually happens at that level, and what to do if your kid is on the cusp or you are registering siblings at the same time.

-The six divisions, what each one is actually like
+The four playing divisions, what each one is actually like

-Every division at Muslim Youths FC runs twelve weeks on Monday evenings at BGT Field from June through August.
-Every division gets staff-trained coaches, licensed referees, and equal-minute play.
+Every division at Muslim Youths FC runs eleven weeks across Wednesday practices at Redeemer and Saturday games at Bishop Ryan.
+Every division gets trained community coaches and certified refs (as we grow), and equal-minute play.
 What changes by division is the match format, the time commitment, and what the kids are capable of handling.
 (We went deeper on the structural changes for year two in Welcome to Season 2, including the bigger field and expanded division lineup.)

-U17 (ages 14 to 16).
-Eleven versus eleven, full field, longer halves.
-Fastest version of our league.
+U17 (ages 13 to 17).
+The oldest division is the fastest version of our league.
 At this age many kids play other sports, take on jobs, or get heavy homework loads.
-Our U17 is built so they can compete hard for twelve weeks without burning out or dropping out.
+Our U17 is built so they can compete hard for eleven weeks without burning out or dropping out.
 The equal-minutes rule still applies, even when the game is competitive.

 What if my kid is on the cusp?